 That’s right, your kid will grow up exposed to the wonder of a variety of different cultures, countries, languages and ideas.
 They will grow up with their mum and dad right by their side in a close knit family unit.
 And they will grow up much, much better for it.

-Put the brochure for that stereotypical sorts car down for a minute and let me tell you about a gap year instead.
+Put the brochure for that stereotypical sports car down for a minute and let me tell you about a gap year instead.
 You’ve worked your backside off your whole life, you’ve done the responsibility thing and you’ve rocked it.

 Now it’s time for you.